 Celebrating its 150th anniversary in 2024, Chautauqua Institution (CHQ) is a 750-acre community on the shore of Chautauqua Lake.
 Recreational opportunities abound, so be sure not to leave home without at least your walking shoes.
 Bikes, bathing suits, kayaks, fishing gear, and rackets are optional!
 If you’d prefer more of a respite, there is no shortage of rocking chairs and benches to help you hit the reset button.

 The Chautauqua Belle is only one of four operating steamboats left in North America.
 The Belle’s classic steamboat lines, tall stacks and gingerbread lattice maintains the time-honored tradition of the original steamboats that once plied the waters of Chautauqua Lake.
-TBD: Thursday, September 25th at 1pm, join the Bridal Party for a two hour tour of the lake.
-Once confirmed, we will provide ticketing information here.
+On Thursday, September 25th at 1:30pm, join the Bridal Party for a 1.5 hour tour of the lake.

 Located on Bestor Plaza, on the ground floor of the Post Office, the Bookstore is open year round.
 In addition to selling books, newspapers, magazines, and gifts, it also features titles about Chautauqua’s history and community, books written by speakers featured in CHQ’s current lecture platforms, and current and previous Chautauqua Literary and Scientific Circle selections.